PierreSenellart/provsql/doc/TODO/priorization.md

 ### Tier 1 — ready now, prerequisite in place, clear win

-1. **Scalar-subquery decorrelation via `agg_token` arithmetic**
-   (scalar §6).
-The `gate_arith` prerequisite has shipped; today a sublink nested in arithmetic silently under-approximates probability to 1.0 (verified).
-The single most "prereq just landed" item.
-2. **Case-study quick wins** (case-studies, CS1/CS3/CS5 + the CS2
+1. **Case-study quick wins** (case-studies, CS1/CS3/CS5 + the CS2
    aggregate steps).
 Verified to need no engine work — pure tutorial prose closing feature-coverage-matrix cells.

-(Studio Contributions mode, previously the #2 Tier-1 item, shipped in Studio 1.6.0.)
+(Studio Contributions mode, previously a Tier-1 item, shipped in Studio 1.6.0.
+Scalar-subquery decorrelation via `agg_token` arithmetic, the other Tier-1 item, shipped for the *target-list* case: a sublink nested in target-list arithmetic / casts is now lifted to `choose()` in place and carries the subquery's provenance through `+ - * /` as a `gate_arith` token — see scalar §5 below.
+The *WHERE*-nested form remains open.)

 ### Tier 2 — reusable certificates / correctness hardening